-Since I moved to Spain in 2008, I must have written hundreds, if not thousands, of blog posts and articles about life in Spain.
+Since moving to Spain in 2008, I must have written hundreds, if not thousands, of blog posts and articles about life in Spain.
 And I’ve also come across some excellent bloggers and authors about all things Spanish.
-Many of them have become good friends along the way, and in May I set up a Facebook group called Writers On Spain.
+Many of them have become good friends along the way, and in May 2014 I set up a Facebook group called Writers On Spain.
 It’s a meeting place for writers who live in Spain, or who live elsewhere but write about Spain.

 It’s also a place where they can promote their own work, share the work of others and pass on tips and information that may be of interest or help to other writers.
 But above all it’s a friendly, supportive and welcoming community where we can network, vent our frustrations to people who understand where we’re coming from and take a break when we need to.
 After just 5 months, we have over 150 active members, and I’m continually amazed by how many people – mainly expats – can write so knowledgeably and engagingly about the wonderful country that is now our home.